 - Marketing and outreach

-Join us for an in-person workshop to jump-start development of Mexico programming at your institution and to delve deeper than the webinar.
-Conveniently scheduled immediately prior to the 2018 NAFSA Conference in Philadelphia.
-Representatives of the Mexican Embassy and the Mexican Consulate of Philadelphia will be present.
+In 2018, we have presented several in-person workshop to jump-start development of Mexico programming at your institution and to delve deeper than the webinar.

 This workshop is geared towards U.S. institutions who want to jump-start study abroad programming in Mexico after a period of reduced mobility.
 Agenda includes: